The history of Hadoop

 2. Distribution — how to distribute the data

-3. Fault-tolerance — how to handle component failure
+3. Fault-tolerance — how to handle program failure

 The core part of MapReduce dealt with programmatic resolution of those three problems, which effectively hid away most of the complexities of dealing with large scale distributed systems and allowed it to expose a minimal API, which consisted only of two functions.
 Wait for it … ‘map’ and ‘reduce’.